-The purpose of the Doctor of Business Administration (DBA) program is to prepare Christian business educators for the college/university classroom.
 This program equips students to research and teach a variety of business disciplines, with a unique focus on the integration of faith and ethics into teaching and practice.
 Students complete a business core, research core and education core (including a teaching practicum).
-In addition, they choose a management or marketing concentration for in-depth study.
+In addition, they choose an accounting, management, or marketing concentration for in-depth study.

 Courses are offered in hybrid and online formats all year round (spring, summer and fall semesters).
 Hybrid courses include an on-campus residency.
 Online courses are conducted entirely over the Internet.
-Students can expect to spend three four-day residencies on the Newberg campus every year.
+Students will spend three four-day residencies on the Newberg campus every year.
 Course work can be completed in three years with the dissertation to follow.
 The program follows a cohort model for all core classes.
 Students who drop classes may be required to stop out of the program and join the next cohort.

-- Integrate faith, moral character and sound ethical reasoning into practice - Understand the important issues and trends facing organizations in an increasingly global society - Be equipped with the concepts, theories and methodologies that enable them to conduct organizational research - Master cross-cultural competencies that enable them to lead diverse groups in a global society - Develop academic research and scholarship, business research and strategy
+- Integrate faith, moral character and sound ethical reasoning into practice - Understand the important issues and trends facing organizations in an increasingly global society - Be equipped with the concepts, theories and methodologies that enable them to conduct organizational research - Develop academic research and scholarship, business research and strategy

-- Lead organizational and societal change efforts - Understand the practice and theory of business, improving personal effectiveness by applying insights from a variety of academic disciplines - View business and academe from a variety of disciplinary and historical perspectives - Prepare students to become academics and business professionals
+- Lead organizational and societal change efforts - Understand the practice and theory of business, improving personal effectiveness by applying insights from a variety of academic disciplines - View business and academe from a variety of disciplinary and historical perspectives - · Prepare students to become academics and business professionals